Hallam

 AreaSearch assessment of residential development drivers sees a low level of activity in Hallam, placing the area among the bottom 25% of areas assessed nationally

 Hallam has seen approximately 30 new homes approved annually.
-The Australian Bureau of Statistics produces development approval data on a financial year basis.
-Over the past five financial years, between FY21 and FY25, around 150 dwellings were approved, with an additional four approved so far in FY26.
-On average, only 0.2 people moved to the area each year for every dwelling built during these five financial years.
+Over the past five financial years, from FY21 to FY25, around 150 homes were approved, with a further 9 approved so far in FY26.
+On average, about 0.2 people per year have moved to the area for each dwelling built during these years.

 Frequently Asked Questions - Development